-This policy addresses the responsibilities of Pacific Lutheran University (“PLU”) under Title IX and the Violence Against Women Reauthorization Act of 2013 (“VAWA”).
+This policy addresses the expectations Pacific Lutheran University (“PLU”) has for its students under Title IX and the Violence Against Women Reauthorization Act of 2013 (“VAWA”).
 Title IX prohibits discrimination on the basis of sex (gender) in education programs and activities; and, programs that receive federal assistance.
-VAWA requires that universities have procedures in place to respond to matters of sexual assault, relationship violence and stalking.
+PLU has procedures in place to respond to matters of sexual assault, relationship violence and stalking.
 These laws are completely consistent with PLU’s Nondiscrimination Policy, its prohibition against sex discrimination (including sexual misconduct) and its philosophy of providing an environment in which students can live, work and study free from all types of discrimination including gender, gender identity, gender expression, sexual orientation, or sex discrimination.

-This policy and the Student Conduct procedures set forth the procedures that PLU will follow to assess a concern, investigate allegations of Prohibited Conduct, and determine whether a Respondent has violated this policy.
-When a determination is made that a violation has occurred, PLU will issue sanctions and take such other actions as are commensurate with the violation and which reflect PLU’s determination to end such conduct, prevent its recurrence and redress its effects.
+This policy and the Student Conduct procedures set forth the process used by PLU to assess a concern, investigate allegations of Prohibited Conduct, and determine whether a Respondent has violated this policy.
+When a determination is made that a violation has occurred, PLU will issue sanctions and take such other actions commensurate with the violation and which reflect PLU’s determination to end such conduct, prevent its recurrence and redress its effects.

 It is a violation of PLU policy for any PLU student to engage in any conduct defined in this policy as Prohibited Conduct, including without limitation Sexual Harassment, Sexual Assault and Sexual Misconduct, Dating Violence or Domestic Violence (“Relationship Violence”) and Stalking, whether or not it occurs on campus.
 This policy is intended to meet the requirements of applicable federal and state laws.
 If this policy is inconsistent with any applicable law, it is the University’s intent to follow applicable laws.